dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Role Based Access Control (RBAC).md

 It can be a User, Group of Users, Service Principle (Service in Azure) or Managed identity (Role for a specific service)
 Roles can be assigned to an Security Principle
-SP is an object (Identity) that can be assigned a role
+Security Principle is an object (Identity) that can be assigned a role
 Answers question: Who can do it ?

 ### Scope

-In Azure scope is assigned as an hierarchy
+In Azure scope is management is hierarchy
-It can be an Management Group, Subscription, Resource Group, Resources
+A scope can be a Management Group, Subscription, Resource Group, Resources
 Scope is one or more resource to which role is applied
 Answers question: Where can it be done ?